hushmirror/hush-smart-chains/README.md

 ## Getting Help

-We are happy to help you build upon the Hush platform, please join our [Discord](https://myhush.org/discord) and ask in #developers
+We are happy to help you build upon the Hush platform, please join our [Telegram](https://hush.is/telegram) and ask questions.